Głogówek

-Since 2009, the town has been bilingual in Polish and German, a substantial German minority having remained in the area after the bulk of Silesia was ceded to Poland and the end of World War II.
+Since 2009, the town has been bilingual in Polish and German, a substantial German minority having remained in the area after the bulk of Silesia was ceded to Poland at the end of World War II.

 History

 Previously, it was believed that the first historical mention of Głogówek was in the year 1076, however this is now known to be false.
 The sources which frequently cited the city's 11th-century founding were misinterpreted, and referred instead to the Lower Silesian town of Głogów.
 Given the ages of some texts, a mistake in identifying the first historical mentions of the two settlements is understandable.
 At the time, military conflict in the region was common, and the use of the Głogów fortress may very well have inspired the names of smaller villages in the surrounding area, causing the confusion.

 The first unequivocal historical mention of Głogówek in a Silesian source dates from 1212.
 This source is a list of villages which were in the tithing area of the Leubus Cloister.
 The village was referred to as "Glogov" in the Latin text, which describes, in some detail, the boundaries of the village.
 This description could only apply to the present-day village, and is considered to be the first unambiguous mention of Głogówek.
 It was part of the Duchy of Opole of fragmented Piast-ruled Poland.
 Town privileges were granted to Głogówek by local dukes in 1275.
 Another error in Silesian record-keeping states that Głogówek, still a fairly small town, had 12 official representatives, a number much too large for a city of that size.
 Wrocław, the largest city in the province nowadays, had only five at the time.

 In 1327, Głogówek fell under Bohemian suzerainty, however, it remained under the rule of local Polish dukes of the Piast dynasty until 1532.
 The town's city rights were renewed again in 1373, this time under the Magdeburg rights provision.
 In 1379, a church, Saint Bartholomew's, was built.
 Only a few years later, the duke Vladislaus II of Opole (+1401), built another large cloister in Mochów, associated with Częstochowa in the area.
 From 1420 to 1460 Głogówek was the capital of the Duchy of Głogówek and Prudnik, which in 1460 was reintegrated with the Duchy of Opole.